Propose:

 Prerequisites

-You can run this command from the RMAN prompt or from within a RUN
+You can run this command from the RMAN prompt or from within a RUN command.

-to a database, which must be Oracle Database 10g or later.
+RMAN must be connected as TARGET to a database, which must be Oracle Database 10g or later.
 The target database must be mounted with a current control file, that is, the control file cannot be a backup or re-created.
-The database must run in ARCHIVELOG
+The database must run in ARCHIVELOG mode.

-to return to a point in time before the restore or re-creation of a control file.
+You cannot use FLASHBACK DATABASE to return to a point in time before the restore or re-creation of a control file.
 If the database control file is restored from backup or re-created, then all existing flashback log information is discarded.

 The flash recovery area must be configured to enable flashback logging.
 Flashback logs are stored as Oracle-managed files in the flash recovery area and cannot be created if no flash recovery area is configured.
 You must have enabled the flashback logging before the target time for flashback by means of the SQL statement ALTER DATABASE ...
-FLASHBACK ON
+FLASHBACK ON.
+Query V$DATABASE.FLASHBACK_ON to see whether flashback logging has been enabled.

 The database must contain no online tablespaces for which flashback functionality was disabled with the SQL statement ALTER TABLESPACE ...
-FLASHBACK OFF
+FLASHBACK OFF.

 Ref: http://docs.oracle.com/cd/B28359_01/backup.111/b28273/rcmsynta023.htm.